Codex-/await-remote-run/README.md

 ## Usage

-Once you have configured your remote repository to work as expected with the `return-dispatch` action, include `await-remote-run` as described below.
+Once you have configured your remote repository to work as expected with the `return-dispatch` action (**including accepting and echoing back the distinct_id input in your target workflow**), include `await-remote-run` as described below.

 ```yaml
 steps: